-The trade agreement has meant adapting our business a little bit, but not in a highly challenging way and still providing what we are reknown for – service.
+The trade agreement has meant adapting our business a little bit, but not in a highly challenging way and still providing what we are known for – service.

 Sea freight was already under pressure caused by the pandemic; online shopping soared, as did the demand from the PPE requirement.
 These items were shipped all over the world which meant as the demand rose and container spaces were taken, businesses were struggling to find ways to bring their stock to the UK or other parts of the globe.

-The freight crisis has meant that many businesses have been faced with a real challenge.
-Prices have literally sky rocketed – one business was quoted £10,000 for a £1,600 container.
-One of the reasons why the prices have increased so drastically was that shipping lines have been trying to drive down demand from British importers by charging a premium for deliveries to the UK, or bypassing the country’s ports altogether.
+The brexit & freight crisis has meant that many businesses have been faced with a real challenge.
+Prices have literally skyrocketed – one business was quoted £10,000 for a £1,600 container.
+One of the reasons why the prices have increased so drastically was that shipping lines have been trying to drive down demand from British importers by charging a premium for deliveries to the UK or bypassing the country’s ports altogether.

-Usually during the Chinese New Year holiday, factories in the Far East shut down for at least two weeks.
+Usually, during the Chinese New Year holiday, factories in the Far East shut down for at least two weeks.
 There were hopes the pause in production would give UK ports a chance to clear the backlog of ships waiting to dock, and encourage shipping lines to move more empty containers back to Asia, which is a less profitable journey.
-But rising numbers of coronavirus cases have prompted the Chinese authorities to stagger factory closing dates so that not all workers were not traveling to their home regions at the same time.
-Other countries like Vietnam unfortunately saw a worsening of the outbreak which led to travel restrictions, with workers unable to visit their families at all.
+But rising numbers of coronavirus cases have prompted the Chinese authorities to stagger factory closing dates so that not all workers were not travelling to their home regions at the same time.
+Other countries like Vietnam, unfortunately, saw a worsening of the outbreak which led to travel restrictions, with workers unable to visit their families at all.

 Law Print is now set up to bring all the packaging for EU customers directly into Holland without having to transit via the UK.
 This means we’re able to avoid unnecessary delays due to current port congestion and the increasing backlog created by additional shipping document requirements.

-By working closely with our trusted freight forwarder, booking container spaces weeks in advance and planning our customers’ stocks carefully, we’re able to get packaging out to customers when they need and where they need it, within an average 12 week lead-time, making us one of the best choices for packaging supply in these troubling times.
+By working closely with our trusted freight forwarder during Brexit, booking container spaces weeks in advance and planning our customers’ stocks carefully, we’re able to get the packaging out to customers when they need and where they need it, within an average 12-week lead-time, making us one of the best choices for packaging supply in these troubling times.

 Law Print has always offered its customers very attractive lead times despite having the packaging manufactured and shipped from the Far East.
 In the current pandemic situation, we have only increased our lead times to 12 weeks including transit.
 Our standard lead time is 10-12 weeks for new designs and 8-10 weeks for reprints.